 Some patients may be at higher risk for developing a CLABSI due to length of hospitalization before catheterization, duration of catheterization, prematurity, underlying medical conditions, location of catheter placement, or other factors. (citation) It is important that both the patient and the healthcare providers take the appropriate steps to help prevent an infection.

 Estimated burden of CLABSIs in healthcare facilities in the United States:

-In July 2008, Virginia hospitals with one or more adult intensive care units began reporting their CLABSI data to the Virginia Department of Health (VDH) through the National Healthcare Safety Network (NHSN) and have been reporting on a quarterly basis since then.
-For more information on these data and the state regulation mandating their reporting, please see Public Reporting page.
+In July 2008, Virginia hospitals with one or more adult intensive care units began reporting their CLABSI data to the Virginia Department of Health (VDH) through the National Healthcare Safety Network (NHSN).

-In January 2011, the Centers for Medicare and Medicaid Services (CMS) began requiring acute care hospitals participating in their Inpatient Prospective Payment System (IPPS) to report CLABSIs in adult, pediatric, and neonatal intensive care units.
+In January 2011, the Centers for Medicare and Medicaid Services (CMS) began requiring acute care hospitals participating in their Hospital Inpatient Quality Reporting Program (IQR) to report CLABSIs in adult, pediatric, and neonatal intensive care units.
 In January 2015, CMS began requiring acute care hospitals to report CLABSIs in adult and pediatric medical, surgical, and medical/surgical inpatient wards.
 Critical care data are currently available and inpatient ward data will soon be available to the public on Hospital Compare.

 VDH HAI Program activities to address this issue:

 CDC CLABSI toolkit for non-intensive care unit (ICU) settings – contains background on epidemiology of CLABSIs as well as core and supplemental prevention strategies